chatmail/dkim-milter/README.md

 ### Design

-The configuration is currently entirely file-based. **In the future, other data sources may be added.**
+The configuration is currently entirely file-based.
+In the future, other data sources such as an SQL database may be added.

 The configuration consists at the minimum of the main configuration file `dkim-milter.conf`.
 The main configuration file contains global settings.